-A 14.5 megawatt data center in Kentucky, currently under construction.
-It’s powered by a hydroelectric power from the TVA Dam.
-The go-live target date is Q3-2021.
+A 25-megawatt data center in Kentucky.
+It’s powered by hydroelectric power from the TVA Dam.
+The site went live in Q3-2021.
 Here’s the Marie narrative…

 Consuming less energy than was being generated by the hydroelectric power plant.
 The grid suffered less profits with less demand by industrial customers.
 Why?
 Because of a depressed, local steel industry among others.
 Also, during peak hours, had to keep peaker plants on reserve or standby.
 This was very expensive.
 These higher costs were passed on to customers.
 Thus, giving these customers potential reasons to take their business elsewhere.